ifaneds/save-the-party/README.md

 # Save the party
 ## Description
-5 minute game created for Programming for 3D module
+5 minute game created with Unity for "Programming for 3D" module

 Turn the power back on at a nightclub and enjoy the party with interactivity and customisation